varditA/ReviewAnalyzer/README.md

         reviewExtraction.py -
         Called by Manager.py
-        For every given app name, it extracts its reviews from a given file
+        For every chosen app name, it extracts its reviews from a given file

         infoExtraction.py -
         Called by Manager.py